koutlaw/koutlaw/CV.md

 # Kyle Outlaw | CV
+# Designer

 ## Hello!
-I'm Kyle, a product design leader based out of New York.
-My main areas of focus have been on human-centered design, rapid prototyping, user research and testing, data-driven design, and mentoring.
-These days I've been most interested in the decentralized web, and advances in AI and machine learning — as well as the implications for both the tools we use and the experiences that we build for customers.

 [kyleoutlaw.io](https://kyleoutlaw.io)  |

 ## About me
-I have 20+ years experience in digital design, and have worked for agencies including Publicis Sapient, Razorfish, R/GA, and helped found a startup that was sold for $44 million.
+30+ years experience in digital design, and have worked for agencies including Publicis Sapient, Razorfish, R/GA, and helped found a startup that was sold for $44 million.
 Brands I've worked with include Mercedes-Benz, Sprinter, smart car, Google, Motorola, UNIQLO, Unilever, Nike, Converse, Ralph Lauren, Victoria's Secret, Tory Burch, Citi, Microsoft, Morgan Stanley, and several others.
-I have been a speaker and conducted workshops at SXSW, IXDA, the User Experience Professionals Association, the Internet Freedom Festival, and several other industry events.
+Speaker and conducted workshops at SXSW, IXDA, the User Experience Professionals Association, the Internet Freedom Festival, and several other industry events.
 I am a graduate of NYU's Interactive Telecommunication Program.

-Before starting my design career I taught English in Japan for two and a half years and travelled around Asia with my mountain bike.
-When not working I like to travel, run, meditate, read, sketch, play bass guitar, create analog and digital art, listen to music, and eat vegan food.

 ## Skills